My name is Aron Lewin.

 The chat I have with Hassan from Divine Deli goes beyond the coffee I might buy.
 I care about what he’s up to and, hopefully, vice-versa.
-But, we don’t tend to know much about the stories behind these small businesses.
-For the most part, these stories are genuinely interesting.
-But, once these shops close, the opportunity to share these stories potentially disappears.
+We don’t tend to know much about the stories behind these small businesses but – once they close – the opportunity to find out more potentially disappears.

-Hopefully, Tales of Brick and Mortar adds a bit of value to these shops, and inspires a few conversations that go beyond a transaction.
+Hopefully, Tales of Brick and Mortar adds something to the way that we value these shops, and inspires a few conversations that go beyond a transaction.